developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure the numeric layout mode of the Enterprise Keyboard on a Zebra Android device used when it determines that a numeric keyboard should be displayed.

-- When a value of ***Telephone Mode*** is chosen, Enterprise Keyboard displays a numeric keyboard in telephone mode (e.g. 123, 456, 789).
+- When a value of ***Telephone Mode*** is chosen, Enterprise Keyboard displays a numeric keyboard in telephone mode (i.e. 123, 456, 789).

-- When a value of ***Calculator Mode*** is chosen, Enterprise Keyboard displays a numeric keyboard in calculator mode (e.g. 789, 456, 123).
+- When a value of ***Calculator Mode*** is chosen, Enterprise Keyboard displays a numeric keyboard in calculator mode (i.e. 789, 456, 123).